-Another telco company that Cordelia spoke with commented that going forward the office will be a place for coming together, culture building, team work and innovation, but much work will be done from home on more of a two-day, three-day ratio.
-This needs to be monitored and measured over time for productivity, but also for mental health.
-Cordelia points out, “we see introverts flourishing during this time and taking a lot of energy from within, whereas after two months of lockdown, extroverts are starting to struggle with a lack of human interaction as they find their energy comes from socialising out and about with others.”
+Another telco company that Inflexion spoke with commented that going forward the office will be a place for coming together, culture building, team work and innovation, but much work will be done from home on more of a two-day, three-day ratio.
+This needs to be monitored and measured over time for productivity, but also for mental health, since lockdown may see introverts flourishing and taking a lot of energy from within, whereas extroverts may struggle with a lack of human interaction as they find their energy comes from socialising out and about with others.

 Being and feeling safe is key